Join our Postgraduate Open Day - Sat 24 June

 It can also be taken on a stand-alone basis.

-This module focusses on the final stages of a trial, after patients have been recruited and treated and outcome data collected.
-The module provides an overview of how statistical methods are used to reach conclusions from a trial’s data, drawing examples from a variety of clinical areas, types of data and analysis methods.
+This short course focusses on the final stages of a trial, after patients have been recruited and treated and outcome data collected.
+The course provides an overview of how statistical methods are used to reach conclusions from a trial’s data, drawing examples from a variety of clinical areas, types of data and analysis methods.
 The focus is on understanding the principles and correct interpretation of analyses, and appropriate presentation of results, rather than the implementation of statistical methods.
 A range of problems arising in the analysis of trials will be covered, including missing data, non-compliance and interaction effects, and the impact of such problems on the interpretation of results will be considered.
-The module will also focus on problems in the interpretation of traditional trials, and some potential solutions.
+The course will also focus on problems in the interpretation of traditional trials, and some potential solutions.
 The process of publication and dissemination of trial results will be examined, and the longer-term use of trial findings, including incorporation of trials into meta-analyses and systematic reviews, health economic analyses, and use in clinical guidelines and decisions about service provision, by bodies such as NICE.
-Throughout the module concepts will be illustrated with real trials, and a major theme will be critical evaluation of published trials.
+Throughout the short course, concepts will be illustrated with real trials, and a major theme will be critical evaluation of published trials.
 There will be a mix of lectures, facilitated small group discussions, and assignments.

 Method of Teaching